marvin-j97/smoltable/README.md

 In Bigtable, stored values are byte blobs; Smoltable supports multiple data types out of the box:

 - String (UTF-8 encoded string)
+- Boolean (like U8, but is unmarshalled as boolean)
-- U8 (unsigned integer, 1 byte)
+- Byte (unsigned integer, 1 byte)
 - I32 (signed integer, 4 bytes)
 - I64 (signed integer, 8 bytes)
-- U128 (signed integer, 16 bytes)
-- Boolean (like U8, but is unmarshalled as boolean)
 - F32 (floating point, 4 bytes)
 - F64 (floating point, 8 bytes)

+Column families can be grouped into locality groups, which partitions their columns into separate files, which increases scan performance over those column families (e.g. OLAP-style queries over a specific column).

 ## Compatibility

 Smoltable is not a replacement for Bigtable, nor is it wire-compatible with it.
 It is not distributed, but you probably could make it distributed.
 Then we would have `Bigsmoltable`.
-Also, locality groups are currently not supported.
 But it is a great, inexpensive way to learn about wide-column and single table data design.

 ## License

-All source code is MIT-licensed.
+All source code is (MIT OR Apache 2.0)-licensed.